turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-6-tests.md

 - [x] US6-PZS-3: It should throw err?.response?.data where validation error received
 - [x] US6-PZS-4: It should return response data where axios resolves

+## Save Controls Tests (SVC)

+These tests focus on link between the save control and the puzzle service.
+The grid context will be mocked to limit the number of user events required.
+The subsequent tests in Build will bridge the gap between this component and the grid context.

+- [x] US6-SVC-1: It should call createPuzzle on the puzzle service with the correct arguments
+- [ ] US6-SVC-2: It should not display validation errors on render
+- [ ] US6-SVC-3: It should display errors after clicking save where the title is too short
+- [ ] US6-SVC-4: It should display errors after clicking save where the puzzleString is invalid
+- [ ] US6-SVC-5: It should show a loading spinner while createPuzzle is pending
+- [ ] US6-SVC-6: It should show a success modal when createPuzzle resolves
+- [ ] US6-SVC-7: It should close the success modal when the close button is clicked
+- [ ] US6-SVC-8: It should reset the grid cells to white when createPuzzle resolves
+- [ ] US6-SVC-9: It should display errors in a modal when createPuzzle rejects
+- [ ] US6-SVC-10: It should close the errors modal when the close button is clicked

 ## Build tests (BLD)

 - [ ] US6-BLD-1: It should call createPuzzle on the puzzle service with the correct arguments
-- [ ] US6-BLD-3: It should not display validation errors on render
-- [ ] US6-BLD-4: It should display errors after clicking save where the title is too short
-- [ ] US6-BLD-5: It should display errors after clicking save where the puzzleString is invalid
-- [ ] US6-BLD-6: It should show a loading spinner while createPuzzle is pending
-- [ ] US6-BLD-7: It should show a success modal when createPuzzle resolves
-- [ ] US6-BLD-8: It should close the success modal when the close button is clicked
-- [ ] US6-BLD-9: It should reset the grid cells to white when createPuzzle resolves
-- [ ] US6-BLD-10: It should display errors in a modal when createPuzzle rejects
-- [ ] US6-BLD-11: It should close the errors modal when the close button is clicked
+- [ ] US6-BLD-2: It should disable elements on the page when the puzzle service is loading